josephhughes/viral-bioinformatics-training/Reference_assembly/GECO_RefAlignment_Practical.md

 * Report the number of mapped reads
 * Trim the ARTIC primers
 * Call a consensus sequence
-* Use Pangolin to assign a lineage
-* Use SPEAR to call the mutations

 This is a flexible session, and a chance to collate all the steps that you have learnt onto a single sample(s).

 As a group you could:

 * Analyse a sample each and collate the results.
 As there are only 4 samples (and groups will likely be larger than 4) - multiple people could analyse a single sample and check you get the same results
 * Write a bash script to process the sample automatically.
 Remember all the steps to analyse a sample are the same, it is just the input/output names that are changing.
-Completed example bash scripts will be uploaded here after the session.